 Although you’ll be insuring your bike, it’s important to get those expensive accessories covered too.
 Clothing and accessories were claimed for in 48.83% of all claims in 2020 at Bikmo, so it’s definitely worth considering cover which insures you for both bike and kit, so you won’t have to worry about extra costs if the worst happens.

 Types of claims

 The main worry people have is that their bike might get stolen, and rightly so.
 Without your ride you may be back on the train or in the car to work, but many people are surprised to hear that Bikmo sees more claims for accidental damage than for theft.

-If you’re buying a new bike with Cyclescheme you’ll have the option to take out 14 days free cover with Bikmo, which includes cover for both accidental damage and theft so you can have peace-of-mind as soon as you leave the bike shop.
+If you’re buying a new bike with Cyclescheme you’ll have the option to take out 14 days free cover with Bikmo, which includes cover for both accidental damage and theft.
+By activating your cover with Bikmo, you will have peace-of-mind whilst you get to know your new bike.